lucasaa482/gitscrolls/scrolls/06-Songs-of-Chaos-Sirens.md

 __Skip-The-Ceremony:__ "Poor exile... cast out for caring too much about elegance.
 Look how they mock your suffering while their systems crumble.
 Why not give them what they deserve?"

+The scar in his beak throbbed—a dull reminder of where his last attempt at "elegant solutions" had led him.
+Somewhere in his memory, Linus the Elder's voice echoed: "_The timeline is truth, even when ugly._"

 ---

 ### Act II: The Temptation Arrives